surfd4wg/armor_AWS_tf_win/README.md

 -SSH
 -User + Password

+Rename variables.example to variables.tf, in the same directory as the main.tf file.

 The variables in variables.tf must be modified to contain your specific settings.
 The Armor Agent Key is also in variables.tf.